lzzrhx/OnboardComputerSystem/ocs_files/.OnboardComputerSystem/readme.txt

 * Add the following at the end of the line: logo.nologo

 # Enable long-click on touchscreen as right-click ( from: https://fmirkes.github.io/articles/20190827.html ):
-$ sudo apt install libevdev2 libevdev-dev
+$ sudo apt install libevdev2 libevdev-dev build-essential git
 $ git clone https://github.com/PeterCxy/evdev-right-click-emulation.git
 $ cd evdev-right-click-emulation
 $ make all